Transportation mobile app Ola on Wednesday launched autorickshaws in 12 more cities, taking the service to a total of 24 cities across the country.

 “Ola has over 1,00,000 auto rickshaws registered on its platform across 24 cities and plans to launch in more cities in the coming months,” the company said in a statement.

-- Ola to expand to Australian market
+- Ola to offer in-trip insurance to riders

 - Uber re-launches Auto service in India